An Interview with Kitte Dahrén

 UX and Libraries – Recommendations from Kitte Dahrén

-- Nielsen Norman: Group offer a lot of useful articles and a newsletter well worth subscribing to.
+- The Nielsen Norman Group offers a lot of useful articles and a newsletter well worth subscribing to.

 - The book Rocket Surgery Made Easy – The Do-It-Yourself Guide to Finding and Fixing Usability Problems by Steve Krug is a perfect place to start if you want to try usability testing.